orbit-love/orbit-model/README.md

 ### Orbit 2 - Fans

 Orbit 2 is our fans.
 These folks are passionate about the technology, can easily explain what it does and how to use it, and are connected to some kind of work or local community.
-They might not have the love or reach of the ambassadors, but with your help they might someday.
+They might not have the love or reach of the ambassadors, but with your help, they might someday.
 In the orbit model, we call it a promotion when a member jumps up a level.

 ### Orbit 3 - Users

 Orbit 3 is our users.
 These are folks who have some kind of working integration, some kind of sustained activity.
-Most customers fall into this level and there can be thousands of them.
+Most customers fall into this level, and there can be thousands of them.
 To help us drive adoption for our community, we need to find the ones we can promote to fans and learn how to motivate them.

 ### Orbit 4 - Observers

 Orbit 4 is our Observers.
 These are folks who’ve read our blog posts, watched our talks, kicked the tires with one of our sample apps, or just followed us on twitter.
 Relative to the other levels, there are a lot of observers.
-But at some point in the future, many of these observers might need our technology for something, so it’s important we stay top of mind with them.
+But at some point in the future, many of these observers might need our technology for something, so we must stay top of mind with them.

 ## Gravitational force (sum of gravities)